 All six constituencies in Mumbai will go to polls on April 29 in the fourth phase of Lok Sabha elections.
 A total of 156 candidates will be contesting the elections from Mumbai this time, out of which 27 candidates will be fighting for the high-profile North Central seat.

-gullies of Chandivali to the posh Bandra West, Mumbai North Central constituency will see an interesting battle between its two prime candidates- Priya Dutt of Congress and Poonam Mahajan of the Bhartiya Janta Party.
+From the narrow gullies of Chandivali to the posh Bandra West, Mumbai North Central constituency will see an interesting battle between its two prime candidates- Priya Dutt of Congress and Poonam Mahajan of the Bhartiya Janta Party.

 While there are stark contrasts in the electorate from this constituency with voters from high rises, bungalows and slums, there are more than a few similarities between the two key candidates.
 Both, Mahajan as well as Dutt carry forward the legacy of their late fathers Pramod Mahajan of BJP and actor-politician Sunil Dutt of Congress, respectively.
 Poonam Mahajan and Priya Dutt were pitted against each other in the 2014 Lok Sabha elections as well.
 Priya Dutt was already a two-time MP then, whereas Poonam Mahajan was making her electoral debut at the time.